zzhang82/web422/graded-work.md

 We have planned twelve (12) tests during the term.

-The duration of each test will range from 10 to 20 minutes.
+The duration of each test will be less than 20 minutes.
 Each test will be worth 5% of your final course grade.
 All tests will be hand-written, and will happen sometime during the class timeslot.
 The total value of all tests will be 60%.

 If you miss a test, there is no opportunity to do a replacement test.
 However, absence due to illness or other reasons happen occasionally.
 As a result, you can miss up to two (2) tests, without suffering the loss of grades.